GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 1. Design and build a functional pet shop website with interviews

 Absolutely, running a survey is a quick and relatively easy way to get data about users.
-We made a questionnaire and get valuable resutls (you can find them [here](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Process.md#the-answers)), which is essential and important reference of our ground when we make any plans.
+We did interviews with users and get valuable resutls (you can find them [here](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Process.md#the-answers)), which is essential and important reference of our ground when we make any plans.

 Then we follow the four stages below to create the pruduct that delights end-users.
 ![Survey-Process](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/images/Survey-Process.png)